darinz/DL/03_Learning_Process/02_backward_propagation.md

 > **Did you know?**
 > Before backpropagation, training deep networks was nearly impossible due to the computational cost of calculating gradients for each parameter individually.

+> **Annotation:** Backpropagation is the key to efficient learning in deep networks.
+Understanding it unlocks the power of modern AI.

 ---

 ## Mathematical Foundation

+> **Intuition:** The chain rule allows us to break down complex derivatives into simple, local computations at each layer.

 ### Chain Rule Review